 This applies if you are 16 or 17, if you are pregnant or have children, if you are a care leaver, if you have recently left prison, or if you have a mental health diagnosis or a physical/learning disability.

 If the Homeless Team or Social Services have decided that you are a priority need, and can pay for you to access emergency housing, you will have a bed on a night-by-night basis until something more long-term is found.
 This could the at the YMCA, a bed and breakfast or the Crash Pad at Cambridge Street, Cleethorpes.

 If you are rough sleeping you can call Harbour Place Day Centre on 01472 344118 (9am- 5pm) or the Home Options Team on 01472 326296.

 The Gateway is a single point of access that centralises all applications for supported housing within North East Lincolnshire.

-Gateway referrals are made when you need Supported Housing or Floating support.
+Gateway referrals are made when you need housing support.
 This referral is then sent to the housing support provider that has a space and best matches the support you need.
 The Gateway team keep a record of all the accommodation and support spaces that are available in North East Lincolnshire.

-The supported housing options via the Gateway for 16 to 25 year olds in North East Lincolnshire are:
+The housing support options via the Gateway for 16 to 25 year olds in North East Lincolnshire are:

 - Doorstep (including Cambridge Street) – Housing and Floating Support